KenedyMatiasso/PyAAT/README.rst

 About PyAAT
 **********************
 Python Aerospace Analysis Toolbox is a python package aimed to support aerospace engineers along the design process.
-It include a series of tools and models for modeling, analysis and simulation of aeronautic and space systems, it includes:
+It includes a series of tools and models for modeling, analysis and simulation of aeronautic and space systems, it includes:

 Atmosphere
 ===========